 If you don’t want to publish the video instantly, you can schedule it for a later time.
 For that, you only need to choose the date and time in the “Schedule” box.
 Make sure to pay attention to the time zone as well.
 YouTube automatically sets the time zone to the available time zone closest to your location.
 However, you may want to change it depending on the location of your target audience.
 Here as well, you can opt to premiere your video.
 Once the date and time are set up, simply click schedule, and you are done.

 Congratulations!
 You have just published your first video.
-You can access it following the provided link or from your channel.
+You can edit or view the video following the provided link or from your channel.

-YouTube Studio is designed to make the process of uploading your videos and customizing them as seamless as possible.
+YouTube Studio is designed to make the process of uploading videos and customizing them as seamless as possible.
 Experiment with it, dive into the tools and analytics, as well as into the depths of the paid promotion setting to have a better understanding of this huge platform.
 And hopefully, these tips will help you make your start on YouTube smooth and easy.

 Need help with creating your first video?
 There are hundreds of templates on Renderforest you can use to create professional-looking videos in minutes.
 Click the button below to browse our template library and start getting creative.